 DANCERS

 Mississippian Cemiyon Barber received his BFA from SUNY Purchase in 2018.
-He has had the pleasure of dancing works by choreographers Bill T. Jones, Kyle Abraham, Johannes Wieland, Jessica Lang, Norbert De La Cruz, Christopher Williams, Liz Gerring, Chase Brock Experience, Megan Williams, Igal Perry, the late Merce Cunningham, and George Balanchine.
-Cemiyon has also been featured in fashion editorials VOGUE Russia and Numéro Berlin, and he has made guest appearances on TV networks PBS Social, HBO, Telfar TV and MTV.
-Cemiyon was mentioned in The New York Times twice in 2021 and 2022, as well as The New Yorker in 2017, 2021, and 2022.
+He has had the pleasure of dancing works by choreographers Bill T. Jones, Kyle Abraham, Johannes Wieland, Aszure Barton, Christopher Williams, Liz Gerring, Marjani Forté-Saunders, Chase Brock Experience, Igal Perry, Merce Cunningham, and George Balanchine.
+In the spring season of 2024, Cemiyon joined the Metropolitan Opera.
+Cemiyon has been featured in fashion editorials VOGUE Russia and Numéro Berlin, and he has also made guest appearances on TV networks PBS Social, HBO, Telfar TVand MTV.
+Cemiyon was mentioned in The New York Times twice in 2021 and 2022, as well as in The New Yorker in 2017, 2021, and 2022.
+(BODY / SHADOW performances: Oct 2023, February 2025)

-Janet Charleston joined DD+D in 1993; she continues to work with the company as a dancer, rehearsal director, and company manager.
-She danced with the Lucinda Childs Dance Company for many years and performed in the 1992 world tour of Einstein on the Beach.
-Other artists she has worked with include Christopher Williams (currently), Chamecki/Lerner, Kota Yamazaki, David Parker, RoseAnne Spradlin, Stephen Koester, June Finch, Leslie Satin and Beverly Blossom.
-Invited to teach at his studio by Merce Cunningham in 2001, she currently teaches for the Cunningham Trust and independently, and is on faculty for the Cunningham Technique Teacher Training Program.
-Other teaching engagements have included Sarah Lawrence College, Barnard College, SUNY Purchase, NYU Tisch School of the Arts, University of Illinois, the Joffrey Jazz and Contemporary Trainee Program, SEAD (Salzburg, Austria), and El Centro Cultural Los Talleres (Mexico City).
+Janet Charleston first joined DD+D in 1993; she works with the company as Dancer, Rehearsal Director, and Company Manager.
+She also danced with the Lucinda Childs Dance Company for many years and performed in the second world tour of Einstein on the Beach.
+She currently dances with DD+D, Baye & Asa, and Christopher Williams, and looks forward to performing this year in the works of Hilary Easton, and Megan Williams.
+She has worked with an array of other artists including Stanley & Alec Knight, Chamecki/Lerner, Kota Yamazaki, David Parker, RoseAnne Spradlin, Stephen Koester, June Finch, Leslie Satin and Beverly Blossom.
+Invited by Merce Cunningham to teach at his studio in 2001, she currently teaches for the Cunningham Trust, Mark Morris Dance Center and Sarah Lawrence College.
+She is on faculty for the Cunningham Technique® Teacher Training Program.
+Other teaching engagements have included Barnard College, SUNY Purchase, NYU Tisch School of the Arts, the University of Illinois, the University of Kansas, the Joffrey Jazz and Contemporary Trainee Program, SEAD (Salzburg, Austria), and El Centro Cultural Los Talleres (Mexico City).
 Charleston has also enjoyed teaching yoga and movement for children and the elderly.
-Her choreography has been presented at venues in New York City, Illinois, Kansas, Missouri, Iowa, Arizona, and South America.
+Her choreographic work has been presented at venues in New York City, Illinois, Kansas, Missouri, Iowa, Arizona, and South America.
 A Fulbright Scholar in Santiago, Chile in 2008, she subsequently served as Peer Reviewer in Dance for the Fulbright organization.
-She holds an MFA from the University of Illinois, C-U.
+She holds an MFA from the University of Illinois, C-U. (BODY / SHADOW performances: Oct 2023, February 2025)

 Steph Jacco is an interdisciplinary artist who has her fingers in a number of different pies.
-A trained dancer and professional musician, she is interested in the intersections of dance, music and film, particularly super 8 and 35mm.
-She was based in Western Massachusetts for the past 12 years, surrounded by the Holyoke Mountain Range and meadows of the Connecticut River.
-Steph has been living in New York for the past 10 months, where she is pursuing a masters in dance education at NYU.
+A trained dancer and professional musician, she is interested in the intersections of dance, somatic studies, music, and film, particularly super 8 and 35mm.
+She received her masters in dance education at NYU’s Steinhardt School in 2023.
+Steph has been living in New York for over 2 years.
+Before this she was based in Western Massachusetts for 12 years, surrounded by the Holyoke Mountain Range and meadows of the Connecticut River.
+(BODY / SHADOW performances: Oct 2023, February 2025)

 Vanessa Knouse is a dance artist based in New York City.
 Originally from Santa Fe NM, she trained at the School of Aspen Santa Fe Ballet before earning her Bachelor of Fine Arts at The University of North Carolina School of the Arts.
 Vanessa has performed work with the Merce Cunningham Trust, Cornfield Dance, Graham Cole Dance, Bill Young/Colleen Thomas & Co., Garnet Henderson, Ian Spencer Bell, Douglas Dunn + Dancers, Susan Marshall Dance and Jody Oberfelder Projects.
-Vanessa has been a guest teaching artist at The University of North Carolina School of the Arts, Aspen Santa Fe Ballet, Nightingale Bamford School, New Mexico School for the Arts, Southern Vermont Dance Festival and Dewitt Clinton Highschool.
-She worked with Kimberly Bartosik/daela as her rehearsal assistant and has assisted Patricia Lent in staging event versions of Merce Cunningham's work. vanessaknouse.com
+Vanessa has been a guest teaching artist at The University of North Carolina School of the Arts, Aspen Santa Fe Ballet, Nightingale Bamford School, New Mexico School for the Arts, Southern Vermont Dance Festival and Dewitt Clinton High School.
+She worked with Kimberly Bartosik/daela as her rehearsal assistant and has assisted Patricia Lent in staging event versions of Merce Cunningham's work. vanessaknouse.com (BODY / SHADOW performances: Oct 2023, February 2025)

 Jin Ju Song-Begin is a choreographer, dancer, and dance teacher from Seoul, South Korea, whose work has been presented internationally in Korea, Japan, Singapore, and the U.S. Since moving to New York in 2010, her work has been shown in many venues in NYC.
 In 2012, she founded her dance company, Da-On Dance.
 In 2021, she created the dance film Bubble as part of the StuffedArts residency at Judson Church, and she was recently chosen to participate in the Rauschenberg Residency.
-She has danced for Tere O’Connor, Keith Thomson, Emily Berry, and Daniel Roberts.
-Currently she dances in NYC with Douglas Dunn + Dancers, Seán Curran Company, Cornfield Dance, and Netta Yerushalmy.
-In 2023 she will be starting a new project with Big Dance Theater.
+She has danced for Tere O’Connor, Keith Thompson, Emily Berry, and Daniel Roberts and she participated in Joan Jonas’s Mirror Piece I & II (1969/2024) at MoMA.
+Currently she dances in NYC with Douglas Dunn + Dancers, Seán Curran Company, Cornfield Dance, Netta Yerushalmy and Big Dance Theater.
+Also, she’s starting at The Metropolitan Opera this season.
+(BODY / SHADOW performances: Oct 2023, February 2025)

 PROP FABRICATOR